What Happens if the Cerebellum is Damaged?

 Doctors call the cerebellum the “little brain” for a reason.
 Even though it’s small compared to the rest of the brain, it holds a lot of power.
 So what happens if the cerebellum is damaged from a stroke, a car accident, or even a violent assault?
 Unfortunately, damage to the cerebellum can cause lifelong physical and even cognitive disability.
 Not only that, but the medical and rehabilitation bills associated with any traumatic brain injury (TBI) can follow you to your grave.

-What is the Cerebellum?
+What Is the Cerebellum?

-Although it doesn’t look like it in the brain diagram below, the cerebellum is the second largest part of the brain behind the cerebrum.
+Although it doesn’t look like it in the brain diagram below, the cerebellum is the second-largest part of the brain behind the cerebrum.
 In fact, the cerebellum only accounts for 10% of the brain’s total size.
 And while the cerebrum is technically bigger, the cerebellum contains anywhere from 50% to 80% of the brain’s total neurons (AKA: brain cells).

-The cerebellum can be found at the back of the head, where the neck and spinal cord begins.
+The cerebellum can be found at the back of the head, where the neck and spinal cord begin.
 The cerebellum is made up of two parts: the cerebellar cortex and the cerebellar nuclei.
 The cortex is basically the thin outer layer of the cerebellum that contains billions of nerve cells.
 Meanwhile, the nuclei are buried inside the cerebellum and are responsible for sending signals to other parts of the brain and body.

 What Does the Cerebellum Do?